Sales Tax Audits & Disputes

 Personal liability for failing to collect or pay over sales tax is not limited to the officers of the company.
 In most states, personal liability can attach to anyone who has responsibility for collecting and paying sales tax.
 In addition, if you close your business, the CDTFA is likely to assess as many people as it can with any sales tax debt —even if those who were never responsible for it to begin with.

 California sales tax assistance

 The CDTFA is not concerned with the effect that sales tax payments will have on your business, and is not inclined to offer you an easy settlement.
 However, it is possible to have penalties waived or abated under certain circumstances.
-Put the knowledge and experience of our sales tax defense attorneys to work for you by calling our San Francisco office today.
+Put the knowledge and experience of our sales tax defense attorneys to work for you by contacting our team today.